-Several of the dates you can use relate to "data taken".
-These are EXIF flags which are often embedded in figital camera images which were created using a digital camera.
-The software will only get the flags from JPEG images (.JPG or .JPEG extension), TIFFs (.TIF, .TIFF), Nikon (.NEF) and Canon (.CR2) files.
+One of the dates you can use is "data taken".
+This is an EXIF flag which is often embedded in JPEG images which were created using a digital camera.
+The software will only get the flags from JPEG images (.JPG or .JPEG extension), not TIFFs.
 If no date is available then no date will be used.
-So for example, choosing to append a Date Taken field for a .EXE file will simply append nothing.
-The dates are:
+So for example, choosing to append the Date Taken for a .EXE file will simply append nothing.